MohsinRajpootChohan/E-Commerce-/README.md

 # E-commerce
-A fully functional e-commerce website built with modern UI and core shopping features, including product listing, cart system, checkout flow, and user authentication.
-Designed for smooth performance and a complete online shopping experience.
+A professional e-commerce platform with advanced features such as product management, user accounts, shopping cart, secure checkout, and responsive design.
+Built to deliver a fast, clean, and seamless shopping experience.